-Another notorious reason to VLC no sound error is the incompatiblity of the codec.
+This is another notorious reason to VLC no sound error.
 So, it is suggested to convert file format/codec to VLC-supported ones.
 Except for VLC audio issue due to the codec incompatibility, VLC video playback is also bound to freezing, stuttering, etc as a result of the higher resolution/frame rate file that requests more on computer power.
-The once-and-for-all solution to the issue without tweaking the complicated settings is to rely on a video converter such as WinX Video Converter to convert video format, codec, resolution, frame rate, etc into a more compatible file that VLC can handle easily.
+The once-and-for-all solution to the issue without tweaking the complicated settings is to rely on a video converter such as Free Video Converter to convert video format, codec, resolution, frame rate, etc into a more compatible file that VLC can handle easily.

 Step 1: Download and run the tool.
 Click Video Converter button on the main UI and then click +Video button to import the media file.
 You can add multiple files at once.

 Step 2: The tool will recognize as many as 370 formats and codecs, including 4K MP4, MKV, HEVC, H.264, VP9, WMV, AVI, etc, and is preloaded with 420+ device profiles, readymade for easier playback on PC, tablet, mobile phone, gaming system, etc. Once the Output Profile window by clicking on the Target Format option at the bottom, just choose a format VLC can recognize.